Deep in the storm zone of northern Japan

 Can I Rent Equipment?

 Complimentary use of avalanche safety equipment is included as part of the tour (pack, beacon, shovel and probe).
 There is a small range of rental equipment available at Aomori Spring Resort, but we recommend bringing everything you need with you.
-There are no snowboard shops.
+There are no snowboard/ski shops.

 What Equipment Should I Bring?